 West End / Restaurant / Cuisine: Steak House

-A gourmet oasis elevated above the glamorous gaming floor, Heliot Restaurant, Bar & Lounge brings modern British cuisine to the landmark Hippodrome casino.
+A gourmet oasis elevated above the glamorous gaming floor, Heliot Restaurant, Bar & Lounge on Leicester Square brings modern British cuisine to the landmark Hippodrome casino.
 This cosmopolitan casino restaurant is headed by chef Barry Vera, who takes inspiration from the site's illustrious heritage, by injecting exciting twists into time-honoured recipes.
 A fashionable destination for American beers and cooling concoctions, the Heliot bar is a curved, glowing spectacle in the restaurant's centre.

 West End / Restaurant / Cuisine: Italian